 |3.0||1.2.x, 1.3.x, 1.4.x, 1.5.x, 1.6.x||1.4.2, 1.5.x, 1.6.x|

-If you are building Connector/J from source code using the source distribution (see Section 3.4, “Installing from the Development Source Tree”), you must use JDK 1.4.2 or newer to compile the Connector package.
-For Connector/J 5.1, you must have both JDK-1.6.x and JDK-1.5.x installed to be able to build the source code.
+If you are building Connector/J from source code using the source distribution (see Section 3.4, “Installing from Source”), you must use JDK 1.4.2 or newer to compile the package for Connector/J 5.0 or earlier.
+For Connector/J 5.1, you must have both JDK-1.6.x AND JDK-1.5.x installed to be able to build the source code.

 Because of the implementation of